CodeMonsterPHD/Nutrition/Readme.md

 ## Data Preparation

-Download food images of Nutrition5K dataset and our best model from [Baidu Netdisk]( https://pan.baidu.com/s/1pf_A0F8rFZzTMi-1Nsp2zg).
+Download food images of Nutrition5K dataset and our best model from [Baidu Netdisk]( https://pan.baidu.com/s/1pf_A0F8rFZzTMi-1Nsp2zg)[code：gw8x].

-acess code：gw8x

 Please ensure the data structure is as below